How Sleep Helps Your Brain Rewire After Alcohol Cravings

 How brain rewiring during sleep works after alcohol cravings

 Sleep is not passive downtime.
 After an alcohol craving, the brain appears to replay and sort parts of the day, keeping some signals and letting others fade.
 The technical phrase is memory consolidation.
-Sleep-dependent consolidation has been shown to strengthen newly learned information after practice, especially across non-REM and REM sleep cycles source.
+Sleep-dependent consolidation has been shown to strengthen newly learned information after practice, especially across non-REM and REM sleep cycles the NIH.
 Plain version: your brain files the lesson.

 A craving has moving parts.
 There is the cue, the body signal, the thought, the action, and the reward.
 If the old routine was pouring a drink at dusk, the new routine might be walking outside, eating dinner earlier, or setting a ten-minute timer until the urge drops.